Skip to content

 Where should I stay in Cabo Rojo?

 Until the resorts open in 2026-2027, accommodations center on Pedernales town.
-Options include Hotel Pedernales Italia for mid-range comfort, Hostal Doña Chava for budget travelers, and Eco Del Mar for the most upscale experience currently available.
-See our complete Cabo Rojo accommodation guide for detailed reviews.
+Options include Hotel Pedernales Italia for mid-range comfort, Hostal Dona Chava for budget travelers ($27-38/night), and Eco Del Mar for the most upscale experience currently available.
+See our complete accommodation section above for details.

 When will Cabo Rojo resorts open?

-Iberostar is expected to open in the second half of 2026, with Secrets and Dreams (both Hyatt properties) following in 2027.
-But you don’t need to wait for the resorts: the beach is accessible right now, and basic accommodations in Pedernales let you experience Bahía de las Águilas before the crowds arrive.
+IIberostar is expected to open in early 2027, with Secrets Cabo Rojo following in the first half of 2027 and Dreams Cabo Rojo in the second half of 2027.
+But you don’t need to wait for the resorts.
+The beach is accessible right now, and basic accommodations in Pedernales let you experience Bahia de las Aguilas before the crowds arrive.